 After the water goes through the filter media, it flows over an overflow and back into the tank.
 The water moves with the aid of a water pump that pulls it through the lift tube—or the water may be transported by air bubbles that bring water into the lift tube and then the filter box.

 A HOB filter cartridge needs to be cleaned only if the flow rate diminishes or if the filter backs up back into the tank via the overflow outlet.
-Don't let more than a month pass between cleaning and maintaining your filter since it will build up significant detritus which will being to decay and may cause nitrates to climb quickly.
-Cleaning the filter only takes about 20 minutes and it's good insurance for keeping your tank healthy.
+Do not let more than a month pass between cleaning and maintaining your filter since it will build up significant detritus which will being to decay and may cause nitrates to climb quickly.
+Cleaning the filter only takes about 20 minutes and it is good insurance for keeping your tank healthy.

 How Clean a Hanging Power Filter

 - Have fresh filtration media, a small pitcher, and a bucket on hand before starting.